jeffpascal/Agile/README.md

 - if you see someone disrespecting someone on the street and you just walk by, disrespect is one of your values
   -  nobody is calling it up

+### You can only deliver as fast as the slowest part of your process
+- the trick is for you to find the bottleneck then address it.

+# Focus on one thing at a time
+- phenomen is called **switching loss**
+- when you change from one task to another, you get less done

+- manage the funnel
+- prioritize backlog
+- work smarter